17 Things To Do In London At Christmas 2024

 Regent street Christmas lights

 London is transformed into a winter wonderland each Christmas courtesy of its spectacular Christmas lights.
-Oxford Street is always festooned with lights, as is Carnaby Street, Kew Gardens, Bond Street, Leicester Square and Regent Street.
-Look out for special opening weekend events where DJs and customised gifts will often be part of the experience.
+Oxford Street is always festooned with lights galore, as is Carnaby Street, Bond Street, Leicester Square and Regent Street.
+The illuminations at Kew Gardens are something special.
 You could take a wander around some of London’s more upmarket neighbourhoods, like Hampstead, Kensington, Chelsea and Mayfair, there are usually good decorations and light displays on lots of the houses.
 And, there’s no better way to enjoy London’s Christmas Lights than on our Christmas Lights Pub Walk.
 Discover London at its sparkly best, along with splendid festive stories and a couple of stops in fine hostelries to add to the merriment.

 6. Discover seasonal traditions (and more Dickens)